w3c/cogai/agents/README.md

 5. Implement and test the reasoner
 6. Develop script for testing the memory module
 7. Implement and test the memory module
+8. Implement and test support for digital worksheets
-8. Develop the script for multi-step reasoning dataset
+9. Develop the script for multi-step reasoning dataset
-9. Implement model-based deep reinforcement learning and test
+10. Implement model-based deep reinforcement learning and test
-10. Seek help with writing a paper to report the work
+11. Seek help with writing a paper to report the work

 ## Dataset for training initial language model